pvdabeel/mytesla/README.md

 # Mytesla - bitbar plugin

-A simple plugin that displays information regarding your Tesla vehicle in the Mac OS X menubar.
+Displays information regarding your Tesla vehicle in the Mac OS X menubar.
+Allows you to remotely control your Tesla vehicle as well.

-Supports OS X Dark Mode

 **Update 2017.11.01:** (beta) Schedule vehicle charging and heating using OS X Calendar or OS X reminders